Pinoy Big Brother: Celebrity Collab Edition 2.0: Theme

 Like the preceding season, the season features artists from Star Magic and Sparkle GMA Artist Center.
 However, for this season, the cast would be composed of teen stars and "Gen Z" artists.
 The season used a new rendition of "Kabataang Pinoy", the show's theme song used for teen editions as its main theme, sang by P-pop boy groups BGYO and Cloud 7.

 Meanwhile, the official eviction song for this edition is titled "Sa Isang Kisap" performed by PBB ex-housemate Klarisse de Guzman.

 Hosts

 On October 20, GMA Network confirmed that all hosts from the previous season—Bianca Gonzalez, Robi Domingo, Kim Chiu, Melai Cantiveros, Enchong Dee, Alexa Ilacad, Gabbi Garcia, and Mavy Legaspi—would return for the season, being joined by an undisclosed "original host" who would be making an "exclusive comeback" on the show.
-On premiere night, Luis Manzano was confirmed to be the returning addition, marking his return to the show since his last stint in Teen Edition Plus in 2008.
+On the premiere night, Luis Manzano was revealed to be the returning addition, marking his return to the show since Teen Edition Plus in 2008.

 Release

-Broadcast

 Pinoy Big Brother: Celebrity Collab Edition 2.0. premiered on GMA Network on October 25, 2025, with a new episode being aired daily thereafter.
 Two companion shows support the show: Updates and OnlineVerse, both carrying over from the previous season.
-The season also airs on the digital streaming services of ABS-CBN and GMA, including Kapamilya Online Live, iWant, The Filipino Channel, Kapuso Stream, and GMA Pinoy TV.
+The season also airs on the digital streaming services of ABS-CBN and GMA, including Kapamilya Online Live, iWant, and Kapuso Stream.